hegner123/budget-planing/README.md

 npm run test
 ```

+## License
+This application is licensed under the MIT license.

-## Questions
+## Contributing
-If you have any questions about this application, please contact me by [email](mailto:email@email.com).
+If you would like to contribute to this application, please submit a pull request.

-You can also find more of my work on [GitHub](https://github.com/hegner123).